kinlane/hack-weekends-guide/README.md

 Make clear the schedule of your event to participants in advance.
 If you choose a 9am start time, expect 20% to show up at 10am.
 Having an itinerary published at event signup will help make sure you can get started earlier.
 Schedule reception type activities at the beginning of the day to allow for some late arrivals. {3}

+### Checking for Clashes
+One of the most frustrating things for attendees to see is two similar events on the same day in the same area.
+To avoid this, check places like Lanyrd and Eventbrite, and ask on twitter “anything going on in X on X”.
+Remember that people may be travelling long distances for hack days, so even if an event is a few hundred miles away, you are still diluting your potental audience. {4}

 ## Choose a Venue

 The venue you select should be the right size and style for your event.
 Hackathons can be held in many different venues, such as pubs, coffee shops or restaurants (if they have a separate space), rooms on campuses, or work areas or boardrooms provided by sponsors. {3}